Field Interactions

 array:contains("user.permissions[]", value=WRITE)

-• Does not contain value allows for inverted filters, for example, it filters events by requiring a string value that is not present in the array.
+• Does not contain value allows for inverted filters, meaning it filters events by requiring a string value that is not present in the array.
 For example, given a list of users with different access permissions in the Event List, it is possible to filter any user who does not have WRITE permissions.
-The following query is applied when this interaction is selected:
+The following query applies when using this interaction:

 logscale